Saudi Arabia: Market Profile

 However, some products remain restricted from entering Saudi Arabia for religious, health or security reasons.
 Prohibited items include alcoholic beverages, pork, non-medical drugs, non-Islamic religious materials, weapons and weapon-related electronic equipment.
 In addition, foreign companies that are deemed to support Israel in one way or another are blacklisted because of the Arab League boycott of Israel, to which Saudi Arabia is a participant.
 98.6% of Saudi tariff lines are applied on an ad valorem basis.

-The tie between Saudi Arabia and its fellow members of the Gulf Cooperation Council (GCC) is strong.
+The tie between Saudi Arabia and its fellow members of the GCC is strong.
 In November 1999, the GCC agreed to form a customs union, which took effect from January 2003.
 The accord establishes a single tariff of 5% on 1,500 imported items from non-member countries.
 It also provides a list of other essential items that can be imported duty-free.
 Under the accord, goods imported into the GCC area can be freely transported subsequently throughout the region without paying additional tariffs.
 Saudi Arabia is a member of the Pan-Arab Free Trade Area too, with almost all trade barriers among its members eliminated from January 2005.
 In January 2008, a GCC common market was formed between the members to eliminate cross country investment barriers and facilitate free movement of services.

 There are health and sanitation regulations for all imported foods.
 Saudi Arabia has however agreed to take on the obligations of the WTO Agreement on Sanitary and Phytosanitory Measures.
 Under the agreement, Saudi Arabia has to apply science-based safety standards to all agricultural goods.